leenahere/watch-api/README.md

 As of now only the `cart.service.spec.ts` tests are implemented and the endpoint for creating a new cart item considered to contain the vital business logic is tested.
 Tests for the other services would be written in the same manner.

+## 👷🏼‍♀️ Room for Improvement

+There are several things that could be improved here to enhance usability of the API:

+- [ ] Increase test coverage
+- [ ] Add authorization and authentication for API
+- [ ] Add user management
+- [ ] Refactor watch module to be product module to achieve a more generic data model
+- [ ] Add error handling for adding undefined products/watches to cart
+- [ ] Add and endpoint to remove items from the cart
+- [ ] Refactor cart item data structure to already include quantity in the structure (will remove computational expensive calculations)